starfederation/datastar-clojure/doc/Using-datastar.md

 You can now learn more about each specific library we provide using the rest of the docs as well as the API docs.

-Also there are already several open source projects using Clojure and Datastar that refine the patterns we presented here.
+There are already several open source projects using Clojure and Datastar that refine the patterns we presented here.
 I would encourage you to explore these projects, use or take inspiration from them.